 The account will be treated as spam and blocked upon discovery without any prior notice.

-- Using Disroot services for financial gain, including but not limited to trading or managing sales, is not tolerated.
+- Accounts primarily used for financial gain, including but not limited to trading or managing sales, are not tolerated.

 If you have any doubts or questions about the scope of the term "commercial activities", please contact us.

 Disroot.org is not responsible for any content published on any of our services.
 You are responsible for your use of the Disroot's services, for any content you provide and for any consequences thereof.
 However, to secure our existence, we reserve the right to remove any content if found in violation with applicable law.

 As for anything else you do, be aware that Disroot.org is not responsible for what you write, nor for the safeguard of your own privacy.
 We therefore invite you to make the most of all the existing tools to defend your rights.